What Programming Language Should I Learn?

 For some aspiring developers, this question ends up being a stumbling block they never get over.

 I’ve coached plenty of developers who were always second-guessing themselves or changing their minds, jumping from programming language to programming language, always worrying about making the wrong decision.
-They stress over the question, “What programming should I learn?”.
-If you’ve stressed over this, then this chapter is for you.
+They stress over the question, “What programming should I learn?”

 First, I’m going to dispel some of that doubt; then I’ll give you some real practical considerations for choosing your first programming language to learn.